jalaaJ/microservices-app/README.md

 The backend service is responsible for handling API requests and interacting with the MongoDB database.

 The frontend service sends requests to the backend and displays the results in a web interface.

+## Alernative way to start the application using the start-app.sh script

+1. **Make the Script Executable:** chmod +x start-app.sh

+2. **./start-app.sh**

+This script assumes you have proper permissions to run sudo service mongodb start and that your directory structure includes backend and frontend folders!